aish11/UniversalStyleTransfer/README.md

 # Running the model:

+1. Setting up Tensorflow Kernel for Anaconda on Palmetto and logging in with Number of chunks: 1 (Tensorflow uses 1 chunk)
+CPU cores: 24
+Memory: 62gb
+Queue: workq

-At first, we need to download the pre-trained models, that is VGG19 model given by download_vgg.sh from https://www.dropbox.com/s/ssg39coiih5hjzz/models.zip?dl=1 and the checkpoints for the decoders given by download_models.sh from https://www.dropbox.com/s/kh8izr3fkvhitfn/vgg_normalised.t7?dl=1
+2. We then download the pre-trained models, that is VGG19 model from https://www.dropbox.com/s/ssg39coiih5hjzz/models.zip?dl=1 and the checkpoints for the decoders from https://www.dropbox.com/s/kh8izr3fkvhitfn/vgg_normalised.t7?dl=1 and extract it.

 3. Input the desired content images and the style images on which you wish to run the model.

-4.Run the stylize.py using the following command:
+4. Run the stylize.py using the following command:

 python stylize.py --checkpoints models/relu5_1 models/relu4_1 models/relu3_1 models/relu2_1 models/relu1_1 --relu-targets relu5_1 relu4_1 relu3_1 relu2_1 relu1_1 --content-path <CONTENT IMAGE PATH>
 --style-size 512 --alpha 0.8 --style-path <STYLE IMAGE PATH> --out-path <OUTPUT IMAGE PATH>